SnootyMonkey/Falkland-CMS/API/REST/index.rst

 .. note::

 	The example API calls in this documentation are provided in `cURL <http://curl.haxx.se/>`_.
-	When exploring the API feel free to use cURL, the HTTP client of your choice, or a programming language you are most comfortable in.
+	When exploring the API feel free to use cURL, the HTTP client of your choice, or the programming language you're most comfortable in.
 It should be simple to convert the cURL example to your own preferred HTTP client.

 Request Headers